mp3skater/Jumping-squared/README.md

 </a>

 ## Running the game
-For now you should be able to run the game on any device supporting **IntellIJ Idea**, by running the set run configuration in with **JAVA** 22+ installed or also by running the class **main/Main**.
+For now you should be able to run the game on any device supporting **IntellIJ Idea** with **JAVA** 22+ installed, by running the set run configuration **launch Game** or also by running the class **main/Main**.
 Later I will try to convert it into a gradle project so it'll become easier.

 ## Technologies
 Huge thanks to [RyiSnow](https://www.youtube.com/@RyiSnow) for his amazing tutorials that helped this project massively!